 What does the WMIC display about the process?

 Although Task Manager is a great source of information, you can use the WMIC command to get the same thing done.
-The advantage of using WMIC is that you can find more detailed information than Task Manager.
+The advantage of using WMIC is that it provides more detailed information than Task Manager.
 For your information, it displays the following things:

 - ExecutablePath